frontenddogma/web-development-glossary/manuscript/r.md

 Resource Description Framework
 : A family of W3C specifications originally designed as a metadata data model.
 RDF has come to be used as a general method for conceptual description or modeling of information that is implemented in web resources, using a variety of syntax notations and data serialization formats.
 It is also used in knowledge management applications.
 RDF became a W3C Recommendation in 1999.&nbsp;[†](#w-rdf) ℹ︎&nbsp;[w3.org/TR/rdf11-concepts](https://www.w3.org/TR/rdf11-concepts/)

+Resource Hints
+: A number of HTML link relationships that allow to indicate what resources to fetch ahead of time in order to improve performance.
+Resource Hints include `dns-prefetch`, `preconnect`, `prefetch`, and `prerender`, and can be implemented using the HTML `link` element as well as the `Link` HTTP header. ℹ︎&nbsp;[w3.org/TR/resource-hints](https://www.w3.org/TR/resource-hints/)

 Response
 : In HTTP, a server’s answer to a client.
 A response message consists of a status line which includes the status code and reason message (e.g., `HTTP/1.1 200 OK`, which indicates that the client’s request succeeded), response header fields (e.g., `Content-Type: text/html`), an empty line, and an optional message body.&nbsp;[†](#w-http)